techidaily/site-games-able/source/_posts/advanced-techniques-for-sony-store-shopping.md

 ## How to Buy Games From the PlayStation Store

  On your PlayStation home screen, select the**PlayStation Store** .
 From there, you can choose from the various options on the top menu, or scroll to see various categories of games.
-Make sure to keep up to date with[how to get PS4 and PS5 games for cheap](https://www.makeuseof.com/how-to-get-ps4-ps5-games-cheap/) so you save some money.
+Make sure to keep up to date with [how to get PS4 and PS5 games for cheap](https://www.makeuseof.com/how-to-get-ps4-ps5-games-cheap/) so you save some money.

  The PlayStation store lets you purchase games, movies, TV shows, and add-ons.
 Should you already know what game you want to play, you may select**Search** and type in the specific game title.